PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 Use `/ScriptLoad` to create a bash script file for loading exported table data into a PostgreSQL database

-Use `/Sync` to copy new/changed files from the output directory to an alternative directory.
+Use `/Sync` to copy new/changed files from the output directory to an alternative directory
 * This is advantageous to prevent file timestamps from getting updated every time the schema is exported

 Use `/Git` to auto-update any new or changed files using Git